Ranger School: History

-Ranger Training had begun in September 1950 at Fort Benning Georgia "with the formation and training of 17 Airborne Companies by the Ranger Training Command".
+Ranger Training had begun in September 1950 at Fort Benning Georgia "with the formation and training of 17 Ranger Infantry Companies by the Ranger Training Command".
 The first class graduated from Ranger training in November 1950, becoming the 1st Ranger Infantry Company.
 The United States Army's Infantry School officially established the Ranger Department in December 1951.
 Under the Ranger Department, the first Ranger School Class was conducted in January–March 1952, with a graduation date of 1 March 1952.
 Its duration was 59 days.
 At the time, Ranger training was voluntary.

 In 1966, a panel headed by General Ralph E. Haines Jr. recommended making Ranger training mandatory for all Regular Army officers upon commissioning.
 On 16 August 1966, the Chief of Staff of the Army, General Harold K. Johnson, directed it so.
 This policy was implemented in July 1967.
 It was rescinded on 21 June 1972 by General William Westmoreland.
 Once again, Ranger training was voluntary.

 In August 1987, the Ranger Department was split from the Infantry School and the Ranger Training Brigade was established.

 The Ranger Companies that made up the Ranger Department became the current training units—the 4th, 5th and 6th Ranger Training Battalions.

 Desert Phase was added in 1983 and the length of the Ranger course was extended to 65 days.
 The duration was again expanded in October 1991 to 68 days, concurrently with the reshuffling of the Desert phase from the last phase to the second.
 The 7th Ranger Training Battalion was added to administer this phase.
 The most recent duration change to Ranger School occurred in May 1995, when the Desert Phase was removed from the Ranger course, and Ranger School was reduced to its current 61-day length of training, at 19.6 hours of training per day.

 The Ranger Assessment Phase, the first five days of Ranger School, was added in 1992.

 In 2015 Ranger School was permanently opened to women.